 Be aware of when other organizations are likely to send their newsletters (or similar newsletters).
 You may want to send a “Last Chance to Donate This Year” on December 31, but maybe sending it on December 27 means getting ahead of ten similar emails.
 Same thing applies for Giving Tuesday and anything else related to major dates (including World Theatre Day).

 Know your open rate: don't just hit send and never log back in to check if anyone ever opened your email.
 Depending on the size of your mailing list, you'll probably be looking for an open rate of about 25-60%.
 Your platform of choice will have metrics such as the open rate, number of opens, and link clicks to help you track the email's reach.

 Include a link to 'view this newsletter in your browser' (in case people have issues opening it in their email, and to make it more easily shareable) as well as your social media and website links.
-Customize the URL of the newsletter to the extent that your platform allows you to - that way, when you share the link on social media, it will look more like 'mail.chimp/radtheatreco/spring-awakening' than 'mail.chimp/Ehgjdh64968kfdjag.'
+Customize the URL of the newsletter to the extent that your platform allows you to - that way, when you share the link on social media, it will look more like 'mail.chimp/radtheatreco/cool-show' than 'mail.chimp/Ehgjdh64968kfdjag.'

 Consider how you want to use your mailing list.
 Do you want your subscribers to be the very first to hear about any important company news?
 Maybe you want to make sure your newsletter goes out before you break that news on social media (even if it's just a half hour's difference).
 If you're making an announcement that other people have a stake in (maybe you're announcing a co-production, or a news outlet is breaking your cast announcement), make sure to time things carefully.
-Once you send a newsletter to your mailing list, people can (and will) share it and link to it!
+Once you send a newsletter to your mailing list, people can (and hopefully will) share it and link to it!

 Use your time wisely.
 Newsletters don't make themselves.
 If you only have fifteen subscribers, consider whether it's worth your time.